lucidrains/phenaki-pytorch/README.md

 - [x] cross attention + get t5 embeddings code from imagen-pytorch and get classifier free guidance wired up
 - [x] wire up full vqgan-vae for c-vivit, just take what is in parti-pytorch already, but make sure to use a stylegan discriminator as said in paper
 - [x] complete token critic training code

-- [ ] test out maskgit scheduled sampling + token critic (optionally without if researcher does not want to do extra training)
+- [x] complete first pass of maskgit scheduled sampling + token critic (optionally without if researcher does not want to do extra training)

 - [ ] inference code that allows for sliding time + conditioning on K past frames
 - [ ] wire up best positional embeddings for all attention
 - [ ] wire up accelerate for multi-gpu training for both c-vivit and maskgit